i-winxd/AutoKarokeInator/README.md

 If the program isn't asking you to do anything for over 10 seconds it is likely stuck.
 Close and re-open it.

+**WARNING: THE EXE FILE MAY ACTIVATE YOUR ANTIVIRUS.
+PYINSTALLER IS DUMB.
+PLEASE USE THE PY FILE WHEN POSSIBLE.**

 ## Multiple midi channels

 Best used if you have two different characters and want them both talking at the same time alongside have different